Ilford: Rail and tube

-Ilford is in London Travelcard Zone 4.
+Ilford station is in London fare zone 4.

 Ilford railway station is on the Great Eastern Main Line.
-It is served by Elizabeth line trains between Liverpool Street and Shenfield, with direct connections to destinations such as Stratford, Romford and Brentwood.

-Elizabeth Line services also call at the nearby Seven Kings and Goodmayes stations.
+It is served by Elizabeth line trains which also call at the nearby Seven Kings and Goodmayes stations.

-In future the Elizabeth Line will connect Ilford with direct services to stations in the West End, Paddington and west London.

 The station was the scene of two fatal rail crashes in 1915 and 1944.
-A traction maintenance depot and Electric Multiple Unit (EMU) depot is situated in Ilford, housing some Greater Anglia and London Overground units.
+A traction maintenance depot for electric multiple units is situated in Ilford, which maintains many Greater Anglia and London Overground trains.

-London Underground's Central line sits to the north of Ilford, with Redbridge, Gants Hill, Newbury Park, Barkingside and Fairlop nearby.
+London Underground's Central line is to the north of Ilford, with Redbridge, Gants Hill, Newbury Park, Barkingside and Fairlop nearby.
 The stations are on the Hainault loop branch of the Central line, with direct connections to Stratford, the City, the West End and West London.

 Buses

 London Buses link Ilford to other districts in east and central London.

-Routes include 25 (to City Thameslink), 86, 128, 147, 139, 145, 150, 169, 366, 425 and W19.
+Routes include 25, 86, 123, 128, 145, 147, 150, 167, 169, 179, 296, 364, 366, 396, 425, 462, SL2 and W19.
 Night buses N25 and N86 additionally serve the town overnight.

-East London Transit route EL1 begins in Ilford.
-It links up with routes EL2 and EL3 at Barking, with onward connections to Chadwell Heath, Becontree and Dagenham.
+East London Transit route EL1 begins in Ilford; it links up with routes EL2 and EL3 at Barking, with onward connections to Chadwell Heath, Becontree and Dagenham.